BGI-Qingdao/SRY_Kmers_by_meryl/README.md

     Detect SRY kmers from male and female population data.

-    notice : this project is still with developing & debugging period!!!
+    notice : this project is still with developing & debugging stage!!!

 # Usage